 How Ecommerce is Changing the Future of the Fashion Industry

 Gone are the days of hopping from one shop to another looking for that one little black dress that you have been dying to buy.
-Today’s shoppers define convenience by looking through a never ending range of items at a click of the button to choose the best product with the best options.
+Today’s shoppers define convenience by looking through a never-ending range of items at a click of the button to choose the best product with the best options.
 This has resulted in apparel becoming the biggest e-commerce sector worldwide.

-Brands and retailers have tried their best to update their facilities according to the frequent change in customer demands and aggressive competition, by adapting to new technology.
+Brands and retailers have tried their best to update their facilities according to the frequent changes in customer demands and aggressive competition, by adapting to new technology.
 Though there have been disruptions across a variety of the processes in the earlier stages, we could say it with 100% surety, that fashion e-commerce has flourished across the globe at a high rate.
 How great is that?

-Here are some of the factors that show that the future looks good for the fashion ecommerce industry:
+Here are some of the factors that show that the future looks good for the fashion e-commerce industry:

-Investor’s Confidence in Fashion Ecommerce
+Investor’s Confidence in Fashion E-commerce

 Many companies such as Zalando and Lyst closed huge funding deals with big companies which are just a few examples proving that investors are confident in the fashion e-commerce industry.
 The huge funds also reflect the consumer’s needs which keep changing.
 For now, 49% of millennials prefer shopping online, which is a rate that cannot be underestimated.

 Remember the times when shopping meant going into stores, having a chat with the shopkeeper and trying out different outfits?
 Well, thanks to the new technology, online shopping is keeping up to become more social just like the old days.
 It provides facilities to shoppers to shop in a group; Indian e-commerce giant Flipkart introduced a similar feature and it was a huge success.
 It also provides tools helping shoppers recognise genuine reviews along with Q&A pages and forums that in turn help you choose the right product.
 And what more?
 It makes shopping less tiring after all 😛